kent-map/chirpy/_posts/2020-05-01-dickens-staplehurst.md

 ---
 title: "Staplehurst Railway Disaster 1865"
-description: "The Staplehurst railway disaster of 1865 jolted Charles Dickens’s private life into public danger as he travelled from France with Ellen Ternan and her mother.
-The crash, rescue efforts, and salvaging of Our Mutual Friend expose how Victorian celebrity depended on controlling scandal and protecting reputation even amid mass casualty."
+description: "Dickens was involved in the Staplehurst railway disaster of 9 June 1865, when the tidal train from Folkestone was derailed by a partially repaired bridge.
+He carefully concealed the damaging detail that he had been travelling with Ellen Ternan and her mother."
 author: Professor Carolyn Oulton
 date: 2020-05-01
 categories: [ dickens ]